efrecon/http2mqtt/README.md

 1. The full path that was requested by the client (since it matched `*`).

+2. The list of headers that were sent by the client (lower-case).

-2. The data that the client sent as part of the `POST` command.
+3. The data that the client sent as part of the `POST` command.

 The procedure `myproc` is then free to perform any kind of operations it deems necessary on both the data and the path.
 Once all